 - Thyroid hormone imbalances

-- Hypertension and High Cholesterol
+- Hypertension and high cholesterol

 Public water systems are required to notify consumers if water is contaminated.
 Consumers can also contact their local water supplier and ask for information on PFAS in their drinking water and request a copy of the Consumer Confidence Report.

 The Culligan® Reverse Osmosis Drinking Water System with a Total Defense Cartridge was tested in laboratory and field applications by the Minnesota Department of Health and the Water Quality Association and found to reduce PFAS in water at levels typically found in drinking water.
 The Culligan® Whole Home System with dual carbon filters has been installed in over 300 homes and is proven to reduce PFAS in water at levels typically found in well water.
-Contact your local Culligan Man™ with questions or for more information.
+Contact your local Culligan Water expert with questions or for more information.